Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Appendix: Souslin spaces, barrelled spaces, and Gelfand integration

-\textbf{Acknowledgement} The author thanks Frank Redig and Jan van Neerven for reading the manuscript and numerous valuable comments.
-The author also thanks an anonymous referee for pointing out a mistake and suggestions that improved the text.
-The author is supported by The Netherlands Organisation for Scientific Research (NWO), grant number 600.065.130.12N109.
+The author thanks Frank Redig and Jan van Neerven for reading the manuscript and numerous valuable comments.
+The author also thanks anonymous referees for pointing out a mistake and suggestions on earlier versions of the paper.